-Last month, I wrote about the importance exploring lesser-known sectors of the research funding landscape.
+Last month, I wrote about the importance of exploring lesser-known sectors of the research funding landscape.
 The goal of that discussion was to help you think about ways to improve the diversity of your institution’s research portfolio.
 In keeping with that theme, I’d like to talk today about some practical, day-to-day things you can do internally to help your PIs bring in funding from a wider range of sources.

 Go Further With Your Online Search Tools